Fibonacci Sequences of 1D, 2D Words: Enumerating and Locating the Factors of the Fixed Points: Introduction

-With a minimum number of subwords of any particular length, it is no wonder that the subwords repeat more often in $f_{\infty}$ \cite{Chuan:2005, Walczak:2010, Mignosi:1992}.
+With a minimum number of subwords of any particular length, it is no wonder that the subwords occur again and again, at various locations, in $f_{\infty}$ \cite{Chuan:2005, Walczak:2010, Mignosi:1992}.
 There are a few interesting systematic ways to list these subwords.
 In \cite{Berstel:1986}, subwords of length $k$ are used to list the subwords of length $k+1$.
 In \cite{Rytter:2006}, a directed acyclic word graph ($DAWG$) is used to analyse the subwords.
 In \cite{Chuan:2005}, the suffixes of the conjugates of a specific conjugate of a finite Fibonacci word is used to find all the factors of a given length.

 As a natural extension to the one-dimensional words, two-dimensional words are studied \cite{Giam:1997,Rosenfeld:1979,Siromoney:1973}.
-(We will interchangeably use $1D$ for one-dimensional and $2D$ for two-dimensional, hereafter in this article.)
+We will interchangeably use $1D$ for one-dimensional and $2D$ for two-dimensional, hereafter in this article.
 Two-dimensional words finding some useful applications in image processing, data compression and crystallography is another push for exploring two-dimensional words.
 In \cite{Apostolico:2000}, $2D$ Fibonacci words, $f_{m,n}, m,n \ge 0$, are introduced to show that they attain the general upper bound for the number of occurrences of a particular type of tandem.
 In \cite{Kulkarni:2019, Mahalingam:2018}, a few combinatorial and palindromic properties of $f_{m,n}$ are studied.
-In \cite{Sivasankar:2022}, the authors obtain $f_{\infty,\infty}$, the $2D$ infinite Fibonacci word, using a $2D$ morphism.
+In \cite{Sivasankar:2023}, the authors obtain $f_{\infty,\infty}$, the $2D$ infinite Fibonacci word, using a $2D$ morphism.
 Further, they count the number of tandems occurring in it.

+In this paper, we list all the subwords of a given size $(k,l), k,l \ge 1$ of the $2D$ infinite Fibonacci word $f_{\infty,\infty}$.
+We systematically extend the methods used in \cite{Rytter:2006, Chuan:2005} for finding the subwords of $f_{\infty}$, to $f_{\infty,\infty}$.
+In the later part of the paper, by using strings (of length two or more) for symbols in the Fibonacci sequence of arrays, we obtain sequences of Fibonacci arrays, and we investigate the factors of the fixed points of such sequences.